 Mrs. Fraser died on the 25th of August, 1888 at the age of 42.
 She was buried at Woodland Cemetery in London.

-Dr. Fraser married Annie Wilson (it is unknown if there is a relationship to his first wife) on the 29th of January, 1890 in Harwich Twp (Kent County).
+Dr. Fraser married Sarah Annie Wilson on the 29th of January, 1890 in Harwich Twp (Chatham-Kent).
 She was born on the 17th of March, 1860 to Robert Wilson and the former Isabelle Waugh.
-Her parents were farmers.
+Her parents were farmers and it is unknown if there is a relationship to his first wife.
 She was the 5th of 7 children and her siblings were; Elspeth, George, Martha, Francis, Robert and Isabella.

 A son, Robert Howard Fraser was born to Dr. and Mrs. Fraser on the 11th of April, 1891 in London.